Electrification in New York: Get the Facts

 Reduce emissions from all sectors, including transportation and heating.

-On February 1, 2023, Governor Kathy Hochul released her Executive Budget proposal which included legislation that would prohibit the installation of fossil fuel equipment and systems in new and existing homes, among other requirements.
-The Governor’s proposal would:
+On February 1, 2023, Governor Kathy Hochul released her Executive Budget proposal which included legislation to prohibit the installation of fossil fuel equipment and systems in new and existing homes and buildings throughout New York State, among other requirements.

 In July 2019, New York State passed the Climate Leadership and Community Protection Act—a landmark piece of legislation that will require the state to reduce economy-wide greenhouse gas emissions 40% by 2030 and no less than 85% by 2050 from 1990 levels.
 The Climate Action Council was also created under this law with an important task: creating recommendations for how New York State will achieve these goals.